 The Innovation Gap Fund is a partnership between CoMotion and the Washington Research Foundation to provide over $1.1 million per year of up to $50K grants to project teams.
 Our mission is to fund and support projects that have a high chance to have impact but are unlikely to get there without gap funding.
-The Innovation Gap Fund program is intended to help technologies get across the “valley of death” between the conclusion of academic research grants and the level of development at which they can attract seed stage investment.
+The Innovation Gap Fund program is intended to help technologies transition between the conclusion of academic research grants and the level of development at which they can attract seed stage investment.
 The funds can be used to de-risk your idea and to develop a proof-of-concept.

-- Population Health—The Population Health Initiative brings together the University community and others to create a groundbreaking initiative that will advance the health of people around the world by leveraging capabilities and opportunities at the UW and beyond.
+The Population Health Initiative brings together the University community and others to create a groundbreaking initiative that will advance the health of people around the world by leveraging capabilities and opportunities at the UW and beyond.
 Population health is a broad concept encompassing not only the elimination of diseases and injuries, but also the intersecting and overlapping factors that influence health.
-The Population Health award is co-funded by the Population Health Initiative @ UW:
+The Population Health award is co-funded by the Population Health Initiative at UW.

 Learn about the key dates in the program.
 Unless otherwise specified, all CoMotion Innovation Fund activities will be held via Zoom.
 Unless otherwise indicated, all steps are mandatory and the deliverables will be used when evaluating whether or not a project should receive funding.